Importing into Europe19 March 2021

-Now enter Brexit – and with it the end of Free Trade between the EU and the UK.
+Now enter Brexit – and with it, the end of Free Trade between the EU and the UK.
 This has had far-reaching consequences, such as:

-With the ability to act as both Importer of Record (IOR) and Exporter of Record (EOR) in the UK and EU, TecEx is an ideal partner for those struggling to navigate the maze that is Post-Brexit trade.
+With the ability to act as both IOR and EOR in the UK and EU, TecEx is an effective partner for those struggling to navigate the maze of post-Brexit trade.
 One of the major benefits that TecEx offers is our OIEL, an open export license that allows us to act as the exporter out of the UK.
 This license means our clients do not have to apply for a SIEL, drastically cutting lead time for shipments by weeks.
 This license is exceptionally difficult to obtain and places significant risk and burden on the holder.
-So much so that several of our UK based clients have been making use of our Exporter services, despite holding their own OIEL.
+So much so that several of our UK-based clients have been making use of our Exporter services, despite holding their own OIEL.

-We are also able to offer EOR out of the EU for those UK registered entities who were previously exporting directly out of the EU but are now unable to do so after Brexit.
+We are also able to offer EOR out of the EU for those UK-registered entities who were previously exporting directly out of the EU but are now unable to do so after Brexit.
 Using TecEx’s EOR service means that our clients, in any location, can export out of Europe with significantly less cost and risk.

-In addition to being able to act as IOR in both the EU and the UK, TecEx can act as IOR in over 200 other destinations around the globe.
+In addition to being able to act as IOR in the EU and the UK, TecEx can act as IOR in over 200 other destinations around the globe.
 We are able to facilitate imports into any European country using our already established processes.
 This saves UK clients from having to research the individual compliance regulations in each EU Member State, which differ in subtle but significant ways.
 By acting as the IOR, TecEx also takes on the significant legal and financial risks associated with the importing process.